 Not everyone can afford to pay $400 or more for a jogging stroller.
 The good news is, you don't have to.
-There are a few strollers that sell for around $200 that get good reviews for performance.
+There are a few strollers that sell for less than $200 and get good reviews for performance.
 The one drawback to these is the upper weight ratings are lower.

-The Schwinn Turismo Swivel Wheel Jogger - Single (*Est. $200) is the only swivel-wheel stroller with a fixed-wheel option in this category.
+The Schwinn Turismo Swivel Wheel Jogger - Single (Est. $190) is a swivel-wheel stroller with a fixed-wheel option.
 It gets great reviews for its versatility, with some owners saying they use this stroller exclusively for everyday use.
-It's better for power walking and light jogging; it's not a good choice for the serious, distance runner.
-It has more convenience features that even strollers in the upper price categories, such as an MP3 speaker and parent and baby trays with cup holders.
+It's better for power walking and light jogging; it's not a good choice for the dedicated distance runner.
+It has more convenience features than even strollers in the upper price categories, such as an MP3 speaker and parent and baby trays with cup holders.

 It gets its best reviews for comfort for the rider, with parents saying it's very well-padded and the spring suspension makes for a smooth ride.
 The big drawback to this stroller, experts and owners agree, is its size.
 It's heavy at 31 pounds, and a number of owners say it won't fit in any of their sedan car trunks.
-It's car seat compatible and the seat is suitable for children from 6 months to 50 pounds.
-If you don't need a fixed-wheel jogging stroller, this is one to look at; otherwise, go with the Jeep or Schwinn Arrow.
+It's car seat compatible, and the seat is suitable for children from 6 months to 50 pounds.
+If you don't need a fixed-wheel jogging stroller, this is one to look at; otherwise, go with the Jeep.